Ericfrazier/digitalframeworks-spring2019/assignment1.md

 ### Objective: Quality

 * The story was excuted with a high degree of quality I would rank it 5.
-   * Explain what they did well and areas where improvements could be made.
-The reporter did a good job with presenting the story visually with the graphics as well as printwise with telling the story about Bernie's campaign trail.
+   * The reporter did a good job with presenting the story visually with the graphics as well as printwise with telling the story about Bernie's campaign trail.
 I would improve on having more picture elements to the story to make it better visually.
 * Consider some tasks a data story must do well: (present, compare, organize, correlate)
-   * Did this graphic accomplish all tasks?
-The graphics accomplished all tasks that they were trying to show the reader.
+   * The graphics accomplished all tasks that they were trying to show the reader.
 They were presented well, There was great comparison from the 2016 campaign to the 2020 campaign.
 It was organized in a great matter that made it easy to read and figure out.
 The graphs did correlate with what the story was trying to tell the reader.

 ### Objective: Type and color (if piece includes graphics)